Questions and Answers:

 The idea was even if you are one of the “if you haven’t done anything wrong, you have nothing to hide [from the government]” people (an assertion that we by no means agree with), you’d still want privacy from the general public.
 After all, we have banking secrecy laws for a reason – you don’t want your neighbors knowing your financial details even if you want the FBI to know everything about criminals or terrorists.
 Even if you wanted that world, you’d need something like Zerocoin to make sure only the “good guys” could use it.

 Not covertly.
-The paper has a provably secure protocol in it which is anonymous (technical note: anonymity holds even if the RSA key used in the accumulator is retained, so no that’s not a backdoor), so absent modifications there is no way to track users.
+The paper has a provably secure protocol in it which is anonymous (technical note: anonymity holds even if the trusted set up is screwed with, so no that’s not a backdoor), so absent modifications there is no way to track users.
 The software will be open source and so any attempt to modify the protocol by inserting a backdoor would be rather obvious.

 As with any protocol (Bitcoin included), the government could mandate an overt locked “frontdoor” so to speak.
 On a technical level, these kind of things tend not to work for decentralized systems.
 Moreover, since Zerocoin will be open source any version that had such a frontdoor in it would likely be forked and have it removed.